 The IECx registers maintain all of the interrupt enable bits.
 These control bits are used to individually enable interrupts from the peripherals or external signals.

-The IPCx registers are used to set the interrupt priority level for each source of interrupt.
+The IPCx registers are used to set the Interrupt Priority Level (IPL) for each source of interrupt.
 Each user interrupt source can be assigned to one of eight priority levels.